SelfCareCatalysts/policies/systems_access_policy.md

 * Requests for access to Self Care Catalysts Platform systems and applications is made formally to the VP of Engineering, Privacy Officer, or Security Officer.
 * Access is not granted until receipt, review, and approval by the Self Care Catalysts Security Officer;
 * The request for access is retained for future reference.
 * All access to Self Care Catalysts systems and services are reviewed and updated on an bi-annual basis to assure proper authorizations are in place commiserate with job functions.
-The form used to conduct account review is [here](https://docs.google.com/a/catalyze.io/forms/d/1oeejMta4XLiUsdH2gTKQ-glec6DBiwPJoY9F60HmPWk/viewform).
-* Any Self Care Catalysts workforce member can request change of access using this [form](https://docs.google.com/a/catalyze.io/forms/d/1ySICzCyEEdNqxHHErjlJqREBijwxs9z72L-rWXrxkm0/viewform).
 * Access to systems is controlled using centralized user management and authentication.
 All authentication requests utilize two factor authentication using mobile devices as the second factor.
 * Temporary accounts are not used unless absolutely necessary for business purposes.
 	* Accounts are reviewed every 90 days to assure temporary accounts are not left unnecessarily.